-command comes with the OS.pkg-config --cflags --libs openssl
+pkg-config command comes with the OS.pkg-config --cflags --libs openssl command works

 from the OS package manager.pkg-config --cflags --libs openssl